kubeflow/website/content/en/docs/started/workstation/getting-started-linux.md

 The instructions on the [Multipass and MicroK8s getting started](/docs/started/workstation/getting-started-multipass/) page will complete this path.

-### Kubernetes appliance
+### Minikube

-A Kubernetes appliance is a virtual machine that has a Kubernetes cluster already installed.
+Minikube is a tool for installing a single node Kubernetes in a virtual machine.
 After starting the virtual machine, you need to install Kubeflow.
 This option gives you full control over your Kubeflow setup.

 - Install [Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/)

 Follow the instructions on [deploying with MiniKube on Linux](/docs/started/workstation/minikube-linux/) to complete this path.